yi-bai/this/README.md

 #### Pashadelic.com (photography website)
 - Used Spring Boot and React/Redux for backend/frontend development respectively.
 - Used ElasticSearch for a rich-context search based on like location, tag, and the time that photo shot.
-- Built all develop and live environment in AWS.
+- Built all develop and live environment in AWS by Chef and Capistrano.

 #### Side Projects
 - Developed a library for Redux, which enables users to write fewer codes (actions and reducers), and enables a Json-path style for composing multiple reducers easily. [rewpa](https://github.com/yi-bai/rewpa)
-- Designed a tool that turn Google Sheet into a markup language
+- Designed a tool that turn Google Sheet into a markup language [mlgb](https://github.com/yi-bai/mlgb)

 ## Skill
 - **Language**: Java (Sprint Boot, Play, Akka), Python (Django), JavaScript (>=ES6, Webpack), Linux Shell Script